GasChromatographyToolbox/GasChromatographySimulator.jl/docs/src/usage.md

 ## Substance parameters

 A third set of parameters, [`GasChromatographySimulator.Substance`](@ref), is used to store the informations about the substances which are separated in the simulated GC-run.
-The stored information are the name, the CAS-number, three thermodynamic parameters (`Tchar` `θchar` `ΔCp`), the dimensionless film thickness (df/d) of the system for which the thermodynamic parameters were estimated, the diffusivity (calculated from the molecular formula, number of rings in the molecule and mol mass), the injection time and initial peak width.
+The stored information are the name, the CAS-number, three thermodynamic parameters (`Tchar` `θchar` `ΔCp`, see also [`6`](https://janleppert.github.io/GasChromatographySimulator.jl/dev/references/#References)), the dimensionless film thickness (df/d) of the system for which the thermodynamic parameters were estimated, the diffusivity (calculated from the molecular formula, number of rings in the molecule and mol mass), the injection time and initial peak width.
 For several substances an array of the type [`GasChromatographySimulator.Substance`](@ref) is used.

 With the function [`GasChromatographySimulator.load_solute_database`](@ref) the data for selected substances and a selected stationary phase is loaded from an external database (a .csv-file).